sisinflab/KGTORe/README.md

 At `./data/` you may find all the [files](data) related to the datasets, the knowledge graphs and the related item-entity linking.

 The datasets could be found within the directory `./data/[DATASET]/data`.
+Only for Movielens 1M, within the [directory](data/movielens/grouplens) `./data/movielens/grouplens`
 While, the knowledge graphs and links at  `./data/[DATASET]/dbpedia`.

 ## Elliot Configuration Files